 “We thought this was a great device that added real value for the Ministry of Health in Ethiopia,” said Mohedas.
 “We thought countries would adopt it because the device reduced overall healthcare costs.
 We didn’t appreciate the complexity of implementing and commercializing an idea like this.
 We were naive to the immense number of stakeholders and complexity of bringing the device to market.
 Once we stopped obsessing over the design needs of the end user and focusing more holistically on particular in-country needs, challenges, and opportunities, our idea started to take shape into a company with real commercial potential.”

 Mohedas’ experience is not unique.
 Participants in our Saving Lives at Birth Xcelerator program often describe the in-country exposure to the many variables of launching a global health innovation as “eye-opening.”
-Program participants report pivoting on their technology or business model as a result of learning the specific needs or pain points facing the different local players and stakeholders potentially impacted by the innovation.
+Program participants report pivoting on their technology or business model as a result of learning the specific needs or pain points facing the different local players and collaborators potentially impacted by the innovation.

 The fourth installment of the Innovator Insights Series addresses several reasons why it’s important for innovators to understand regional context when developing and launching an innovation in a foreign country: to better understand unique market challenges and customer needs, to foster critical partnerships and relationships, and to ensure project momentum.